GenesisFR/HowToBecomeGoodAtShooters/README.md

 - it's better to throw them near mobs than to deploy them at your feet otherwise they'll most likely dodge them
 - can be used to flush enemies out of cover or as a soft form of CC since non-robotic enemies (except tanks) will have to dodge them
 - more effective when multiple mobs are close to each other as they may get hit by more than one seeker mine
+- holding a TDI Kard Custom when targeting mobs will grant an extra seeker (if not at tier 6)
 - damage affected by DTA
 ##### Explosive
+- automatically locks on the nearest target when thrown near mobs
 - explosive damage and bleed ticks affected by DTA
 ##### Mender
 - automatically targets nearby friendlies that require healing